+You should let your tenants know as soon as you have decided to raise the rent so that they, in turn, can determine whether they’ll be renewing the lease.
 No tenant wants to open their mail to find a rent increase letter telling them that the landlord intends to increase the rent at lease renewal, but landlords shouldn't procrastinate if they intend to do so.
-You should let your tenants know as soon as you have decided to raise the rent so that they, in turn, can decide whether they’ll be renewing the lease.
-And if your unit is regulated by the CRLTO, the law requires that you provide a certain amount of lead time for your tenants.
+And if the CRLTO regulates your apartment for rent, the law requires that you provide a certain amount of lead time for your tenants.

 What if you don't intend to renew the apartment lease as a landlord?